04 May The cycle days you crave variety when shopping

 As with many hormone studies, it likely has to do with ensuring the survival of the human species.

-That’s right–your trip to Bed Bath & Beyond to pick up five different photo frames may actually helped us all from going extinct.
+That’s right–your trip to Bed Bath & Beyond to pick up five different photo frames may actually have helped us all from going extinct.

 How so?
 The authors of this study theorize that when you’re near or at ovulation in your cycle (which is when you’re most fertile), you become more open to considering a wider variety of options in mates than you normally would as a way to improve your chances of conception and find the best genetic match-up to conceive a child with–and, this includes considering alternative mates even when you’ve got a current partner.